AtharvaAthanikar2003/Fynance-Personal-Finance-Dashboard/README.md

 # 💰 Fynance — Personal Finance Dashboard

-A clean, interactive finance dashboard built with **vanilla JavaScript**, **Chart.js**, and custom CSS — no build tools, no bundlers, just open and run.
+A clean, interactive finance dashboard built with **Vanilla JavaScript**, **Chart.js**, and custom CSS — no build tools, no bundlers, just open and run.

 ---